devpaul/grunt-devserver/README.md

 ### 0.3.1
  * added configuration from a file [\#4][issue4]
  * added usage from IntelliJ instructions to README.md
+ * added integration tests and e2e (end to end) grunt target for testing

 ### 0.3.0
  * added https support [\#2][issue2]